 3. How long have they been tutoring the specific subject you need help with?

-Although many years of teaching experience will make them more flexible in teaching styles, nothing can bridge the gap between a long career doing essay proofreading and tutoring geometry.
+Although many years of teaching experience will make them more experienced and flexible in teaching styles, keep in mind that nothing can bridge the gap between a long career proofreading essays and tutoring geometry.

 4. What did they study/are they a student?

-Ideally, this will be something related to the subject your student needs help in, but doesn’t have to be.
-The younger your child is, the less important the tutor’s college major is, since your kiddo’s academics haven’t become too specialized yet.
+Another great one in the list of questions to ask your tutor.
+Ideally, this will be something related to the subject your student needs help in but it doesn’t have to be.
+The younger your child is, the less important the tutor’s college major is since your child’s academics haven’t become too specialized yet.

-And college students needing help in their specialized field might need Albert Einstein himself!
+And similarly, college students needing help in their specialized field might need Albert Einstein himself!

 Keep in mind that a tutor with more advanced education will likely be charging more per hour.